diarmidmackenzie/6dof-object-control/README.md

                 keyboard-hand-controls="logger:#log-panel3">
 Controls as follows:

-- Number keys 1-8 to pick a control to move: 1-3  are movement axes, 4-6 are rotation axes, 7 is Grip, 8 is Trigger.
+- Number keys 1-9 to pick a control to move: 1-3  are movement axes, 4-6 are rotation axes, 7 is Grip, 8 is Trigger, 9 is A (not used in the 6doF controls at this time, but nevertheless a useful function in keyboard-hand-controls)
 - minus (-) and equals (=) keys to move the selected control by a small amount (or toggle the grip or trigger)

 Config options for keyboard-hand-controls as follows: